visaruruqi/sis-fast/ARCHITECTURE_GUIDE.md

 ### 1. **Vue Components** (`src/pages/`, `src/components/`)
 - Only talk to Presenters
-- Use `Observer` from mobx-vue-lite for reactivity
+- Use `usePresenterState` from our MobX-Vue bridge for reactivity
 - Handle UI events and rendering

 ### 2. **Presenters** (`src/presenters/`)